umbraco/rfcs/cms/0022-ui-library.md

 Developing the UI components without a framework enables us to incorporate them in any other project, and it enables projects to evolve without changing the UI Library, as the UI Library does not rely on any specifics regarding project implementations.

-**VueJS**
+***VueJS***

 We know VueJS is popular among many of our community members, but we do not see any benefits in using a specific framework for the scope of the Component Library.
 Staying with native technology will enable the library to be used in multiple contexts.

-**Use Tailwind for styling of UI Components in the UI Library**
+***Use Tailwind for styling of UI Components in the UI Library***

-We do not see any gains by enforcing developers to learn Tailwind, The benefits of Tailwind are strongest when styles are applied for one DOM with no style encapsulations, in this project we do not have any shared classes across components.
+We do not see any gains by enforcing contributers to learn Tailwind, the benefits of Tailwind are strongest when styles are applied for one DOM with no style encapsulations, in this project we do not have any shared classes across components.
 If so they will be purposely imported for the given cases.

-**Use an existing UI Library**
+***Use an existing UI Library***

 There are many libraries out there that can solve our needs for basic UI components.
-There are none that deal with Umbraco-specific data.
+There are none that deal with Umbraco-specific use cases.
 In order for us to have, as simple as possible, native Umbraco UI that deals with Nodes, Media, Trees, etc. We need to own the code ourselves.
-This does not mean that we don’t borrow great concepts from other libraries.
+We expect to use parts from existing libraries in cases where it makes sense. (i.e. incorporating a third party DatePicker)

+***Element name prefix***

+In regards to choosing the prefix for element names ("<uui-...>") We have considered other and shorter prefixes (u-, ui-, umb-) but have not chosen so to avoid eventual collision.
+We see many other UI Libraries using a single letter or a very short prefix and we don't want to collide with such, enabling usage of such libraries.
+The use of "umb-" would collide with existing backOffice elements.

 ## Unresolved Issues